zbmowrey/laravel-tags/docs/advanced-usage/sorting-tags.md

 weight: 3
 ---

-Whenever a tag is created its `order_column` will be set the highest value in that column + 1
+Whenever a tag is created it's `order_column` will be set the highest value in that column + 1

 Under the hood [spatie/eloquent-sortable](https://github.com/spatie/eloquent-sortable) is used, so you can use any model provided by that package.
 Here are some examples: